notspecia/JavaScript/README.md

 ## IMPORTANT THINGS
 Value by recalling function --> *ARGUMENT*: imUtility("hello");

 Value passed to the function --> *PARAMETER*: function imUtility(str){}

 ## TO FIX
 1. Complete notes regarding the event loop section 8b
-2. Regex exercise section 5
+2. do exercises of the event loop section 8b